suntorch/Dazzler/README.md

 So, we need a state object to pass to execution method and events.
-A state object can be defined as DatabaseControl class.
+A state object can be defined as DatabaseControl class as shown below.
 ```C#
    public class DatabaseControl
    {